Teaching hydrology with airGRteaching

 To illustrate the production and the routing parts of hydrological modelling which are present in any model, it is possible to use the different GR models available using airGRteaching and to produce rainfall-runoff transformations considering different model parameter values.

 The GR4J model (Perrin, Michel, and Andréassian 2003) comprises a production store (X1 parameter, the maximal capacity of the production store [mm]), which determines the actual evapotranspiration and the net rainfall.
-The routing of net rainfall is determined through two unit hydrographs (X4 parameter, the unit hydrograph time constant [days]) and a routing store (X3 parameter, the one-day ahead maximal capacity [mm]).
-A final component represents the intercatchment groundwater exchange (X2 parameter, the exchange coefficient [mm/day]).
+The routing of net rainfall is determined through two unit hydrographs (X4 parameter, the unit hydrograph time constant [d]) and a routing store (X3 parameter, the one-day ahead maximal capacity [mm]).
+A final component represents the intercatchment groundwater exchange (X2 parameter, the exchange coefficient [mm/d]).

 The following command lines allow to prepare the hydro-meteorological data for use with GR4J.